-Nanaimo Art Gallery hires on the basis of merit and is strongly committed to equity and diversity within its community.
+Nanaimo Art Gallery hires based on merit and is strongly committed to equity and diversity within its community.

 The Gallery encourages applications from visible minority group members, women, Indigenous persons, persons with disabilities, persons of minority sexual orientations and gender identities, and others with the skills and knowledge to productively engage with diverse communities.

 Date Prepared: November 25, 2021 (edited June 2, 2023)

 150 Commercial Street